tarwn/lessthandot-hugo/blogs/content/posts/2014-01-31-master-data-services-second-edition-review.md

 </p>

 <p style="text-align: justify">
   Chapter 5 explains how you can import data into MDS, using the various staging tables.
-I would have put this chapter later in the book, because the examples show you how to populate objects you have never even heard of and you don’t exactly know what they represent or how you can use them.
+I would have put this chapter later in the book, because the examples show you how to populate objects you have never even heard of and you don't exactly know what they represent or how you can use them.
 A bit confusing.
 The author talks how you can automate the import process using stored procedures – very useful when you plan on using SSIS to load MDS – and he says he will explain them in the next section.
 However, the next section is about web services and he never mentions the stored procedures again.
-A missed opportunity…
+A missed opportunity...
 </p>

 <p style="text-align: justify">